-HTF Affordable Homeownership Limits.
-If the grantee intends to use HTF funds for homebuyer assistance and does not use the HTF affordable homeownership limits for the area provided by HUD, it must determine 95 percent of the median area purchase price and set forth the information in accordance with §93.305.
-If the grantee will not use HTF funds to assist first-time homebuyers, enter "N/A".
+- 10. HTF Affordable Homeownership Limits.
+If the grantee intends to use HTF funds for homebuyer assistance and does not use the HTF affordable homeownership limits for the area provided by HUD, it must determine 95 percent of the median area purchase price and set forth the information in accordance with \$93.305.
+If the grantee will not use HTF funds to assist first-time homebuyers, enter "N/A". - 11.
 Grantee Limited Beneficiaries or Preferences.
-Describe how the grantee will limit the beneficiaries or give preferences to a particular segment of the extremely low- or very low-income population to serve unmet needs identified in its consolidated plan or annual action plan.
+Describe how the grantee will limit the beneficiaries or give preferences to a particular segment of the extremely low-or very low-income population to serve unmet needs identified in its consolidated plan or annual action plan.

-The State will limit beneficiaries and/or give preferences to the following segments of the Extremely Low-Income (30% AMI or lower) population.
+The State will limit beneficiaries and/or give preferences to the following segments of the extremely low-income (thirty percent 30% AMI or lower) population.
 The groups listed have also been identified in the action plan.

-Supplemental Information for State Limited Beneficiaries or Preferences homeless; persons at risk of becoming homeless; and other special needs populations.
+Supplemental Information for State Limited Beneficiaries or Preferences

 A portion of HTF funds will be used for the creation and rehabilitation of permanent housing throughout the state.
-Within this distribution category, preference will be given to persons who are
+Within this distribution category, preference will be given to persons who are homeless; persons at risk of becoming homeless; and other special needs populations.